harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/asg-tutorial.md

 AWS has the following limitations to keep in mind:

-- You are limited to creating 5k launch templates per region and 10k versions per launch template.
+- You are limited to creating 5000 launch templates per region and 10000 versions per launch template.
 For more information, go to [Launch an instance from a launch template](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-templates.html) from AWS.
-- Auto Scaling groups per region: 500.
+- ASGs per region: 500.
 - Launch configurations per region: 200.